marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 - Clear content structure: there are numbered lists, bullet points, short paragraphs.
 For better clarity some contents are written in **bold** or *italic*.
 A user can also come across screenshots and tables with graphical elements.

 ![tłuste](Jira_screen6.png)
-- Throughout the documentaton 3 types of context messages are used, which make the user pay special attention to certain aspects of a given functionality (information, warning and specifying)
+- Throughout the documentaton 3 types of context messages are used, which makes the user pay special attention to certain aspects of a given functionality (information, warning and specification)

  ![komunikat](Jira_screen5.png)